ARM-software/SCP-firmware/module/scmi_perf/doc/perf_plugins_handler.md

 implemented (and enabled).
 - This entire mechanism for adding/removing plugins is not supported with the traditional SCMI SMT/doorbell transport.
-- Only one performance plugin is supported, for now.

 ## Configuration Example 1 (plugin with physical/DVFS domains view)